RGBboy/express-restrict/readme.md

   Express Restrict requires a path to be returned for the 'signin' route via the `request.routeToPath` method.

+## Setting Up Development

+  In order to develop and run tests with the supplied example you will need to set up MongoDB with two databases:

+  * express-restrict-dev
+  * express-restrict-test

+The usernames and passwords for each are the same as their database names.

 ## Todo

   * Write process helpers for other components to use for integration tests.